DamascenoV/monkey_interpreter/README.md

 ### Writing An Interpreter In Go

-- Stoped at 2.7 - How Pratt Parsing Works
+- Stopped at 2.8 - Extending the Parser
+    * Function Literals